best-things-to-do-in-byron-bay

 snorkel-with-turtles-in-byron-bay

 Did you know Byron Bay is home to marine life that is found in the Great Barrier Reef and in the deep Southern Ocean?
-Jump on this snorkel with turtles tour and you’ll be greeted with incredible snorkelling found in Julian Rocks, making it one of the best Byron Bay activities.
+Jump on this snorkel with turtles tour and you’ll be greeted with incredible snorkelling found in Julian Rocks, one of the most underrated places to snorkel in Australia.

 7. Book a memorable sunrise hot air balloon flight